HL7/davinci-dtr/input/pagecontent/specification__behaviors__best_practices.md

 ### FHIR Library and included CQL

 When developing FHIR Libraries that depend on CQL content, the content element SHALL include the `data` element.
-Note: The use of the `data` element requires it to contain a base-64 encoded string per the [attachment specification](https://www.hl7.org/fhir/datatypes.html#Attachment).
+Note: The use of the `data` element requires it to contain a base-64 encoded string that represents the CQL file per the [attachment specification](https://www.hl7.org/fhir/datatypes.html#Attachment).

 For example, see the below snippet from a FHIR Library: